Dr. Billy Kidd researched romantic relationships for 15 years. He held focus groups in various cities across the nation.

 - You do not get excited when you meet your partner somewhere after he or she has be absent for a while. (-1)

-- You never feel sexy when he or she is with their partner. (-1)
+- You never feel sexy when you are with your partner. (-1)

 This is the Half-Alive Marriage.
 If you love your partner in the way this person does, then the in-love feeling is missing and the sex is boring.
 And even if he or she feels like a family, the in-love spark of being in love to does not exist.
 So, if it’s all up to you to make the relationship function, you might call it quits.